Police: Suspect in Austin bombing attacks blows himself up

-The suspect in a series of bombing attacks in Austin blew himself up early Wednesday as authorities closed in, a dramatic end to a weekslong siege of the Texas capital, where two were killed and four injured in a series of blasts.
+ROUND ROCK, Texas (AP) – The suspect in a spate of bombing attacks that have killed two people and injured four others this month blew himself up with an explosive device as authorities closed in, the city police said early Wednesday.

-Authorities had zeroed in on the suspect in the last 24 to 36 hours and located his vehicle at a hotel on Interstate 35 in the Austin suburb of Round Rock, Austin Police Chief Brian Manley said at a news conference.
-They were waiting for ballistic vehicles to arrive to move in for an arrest when his vehicle began to drive away, Manley said.
-Authorities followed the vehicle, which ran into a ditch on the side of the road, the police chief said.
+Authorities had zeroed in on the suspect in the last 24 to 36 hours and located him at a hotel on Interstate 35 in the Austin suburb of Round Rock, Austin Police Chief Brian Manley said at a news conference.
+They were waiting for ballistic vehicles to arrive when his vehicle began to drive away, Manley said.
+Authorities followed the vehicle, which stopped in a ditch on the side of the road, the police chief said.

 When members of the SWAT team approached, the suspect detonated an explosive device inside the vehicle, the police chief said.
 The blast knocked back one officer, while a second officer fired his weapon, Manley said.